 Ψ By 2021, an estimated 869,143 people will live with a neurological condition

-This means that the projection also estimated that:
+This means that the projection also predicted that:

 Ψ In 2011, a total of 44,880 would be diagnosed every year